katiesaund/hogwash/README.md

 `library(hogwash)`

 # Getting started
 [Please check out the wiki](https://github.com/katiesaund/hogwash/wiki) or vignette for a brief primer on bacterial GWAS, detailed descriptions of the algorithms, and example data with results.

+# The paper
+To learn about using hogwash on your bacterial data please look to our preprint describing the algorithms and their performance on simulated data.
+The simulated data used in the data were generated in this [repository](https://github.com/katiesaund/simulate_data_for_convergence_based_bGWAS).